skambuilds/IMAT/README.md

 # IMAT (english)
 Iterative Methods Analysis Tool

-Tool Matlab for the resolution of linear systems with the iterative methods of Jacobi, Gauss-Seidel and the gradient (conjugate, and/or preconditioned)
+Matlab tool for the resolution of linear systems with the iterative methods of Jacobi, Gauss-Seidel and the gradient (conjugate, and/or preconditioned)

 The analysis tool has been designed in order to be simple and quick to use and also particularly flexible and customizable.
 When the program starts, the user can: